MuhammadSawalhy/canvas-lazy-update/README.md

 - To Do that you have to define "draw", "update" function to any new GraphUtils.js class

 # Contribute
-Every geek is welcom, help ake the performance rise to the sky.
+Every geek is welcom, help make the performance rise to the sky.

 # License
 MIT